JaredTRand/CSC-450--TWITTER-BOT/README.md

 The bot will look for the @ symbol relating to users twitter handles.
 It will hover over it and see if their follower/following count is a sufficient ratio to follow them.

-The pictures might be different than whats on your screen, same with the amount of pixels the mouse moves.
+The pictures might be different than whats on your screen, same with the amount of pixels the mouse moves, so this definitely isn't the best method, but it works okay.